QuazChick/bedrock-wiki/docs/meta/style-guide.md

 -   entities
 -   particles
--   component-groups
+-   component groups
 -   events

 When not to use namespaces:

--   do not include your namespace in any folder path or file-name
+-   do not include your namespace in any folder path or file name

 ## Sub-Indexing